HELPLINE: (443) 330-5341

 S. Submit

-Submit letters to your child’s school or in his/her IEP outlining any special safety requirements or requests.
-Include a “no restraint” letter stating that your child is never to be secluded, and should only be restrained as a last-resort measure in the face of imminent danger.
-Request immediate notification of any incidents, and be sure to note any medical contraindications (obesity asthma, GI, heart issues, etc.) to restraint.
+Submit letters to your child’s school or in their IEP outlining any special safety requirements or requests.
+Include a “no restraint or seclusion” letter stating that your child is never to be secluded, and should only be restrained as a last-resort measure in the face of imminent danger.
+Be sure to note any medical contraindications (obesity asthma, GI, heart issues, etc.) to restraint.

 I. Inform

-Inform teachers, aides, and substitute teachers about your child’s meltdown triggers, calming methods, and de-escalation techniques by creating a student profile sheet.
-This one-sheeter is a basic “do’s and dont’s” guide, which can be as simple as stapling a photo of your child to a piece of paper that provides basic, yet critical, information.
-Be sure to include emergency contact numbers, and a reminder to call you instead of police in the event of a meltdown.
+Inform school personnel about your child’s meltdown triggers, calming methods, and de-escalation techniques by creating a student profile sheet.
+This one-sheeter is a basic “do’s and dont’s” guide, with a photo of your child and provides basic, yet critical, information including emergency contact numbers, and a reminder to call you instead of police in the event of a meltdown.

 T. Team up